NVIDIA/NeMo-Skills/docs/tutorials/posts/nemotron-nano-v2-evals.md

 The eval jobs also launch a dependent job to perform metrics calculation and store the result in a file called `metrics.json`.
 In our running example, for a benchmark such as aime25, the `metrics.json` would be located at `/workspace/nvidia_nemotron_nano_9b_v2/eval-results/aime25/metrics.json`.
-This metrics calculation is done typically by the `summarize_results` pipeline, except in the case of BFCL where the metrics are calculated by a BFCL specific script because BFCL has a specific way of combining subtask accuracy to obtain the overall accuracy.
+This metrics calculation is done typically by the `summarize_results` pipeline.
+However, BFCL and RULER are exceptions and use their own specialized scripts, since they need to combine subtask accuracy scores in task-specific ways to determine overall accuracy.

-To print the results for these benchmarks (except for BFCL), we could rerun the `summarize_results` script manually as follows:
+To print the results for these benchmarks (except for BFCL and RULER), we could rerun the `summarize_results` script manually as follows:
 ```bash
 ns summarize_results --cluster=local /workspace/nvidia_nemotron_nano_9b_v2/eval-results/{BENCHMARK}
 ```